 Asbestos Risks on the USS Bryce Canyon (AD-36)

 Beginning with the 1930s until the late 1970s, all military branches of the United States were utilizing massive amounts of asbestos, a substance that during those years was thought of as having been a miracle mineral due to the advantageous physical and chemical properties it presented.

 Asbestos was resistant to high temperatures, but it was also flexible and durable, which made it a great insulator.
 By the time of World War II, essentially all the ships in the U.S. Navy had been coated with layers of asbestos as the material took over the insulation trade.

 The new ships that were being built were put together using sections made entirely of asbestos or containing large quantities of it, and old ships were being repaired using asbestos-embedded materials.
 The fact that asbestos was practically everywhere on the ship made it very easy for the crew to be exposed to it.
-By simply doing their jobs, the sailors would cause for asbestos dust to be released in the air and inhaled by all those in the respective areas.
+By simply doing their jobs, the sailors would cause for asbestos dust to be released into the air and inhaled by all those in the respective areas.

 Have You Been Exposed to Asbestos on the USS Bryce Canyon (AD-36)?

-If you would like to gain a better understanding of the way in which asbestos exposure usually happened on board and about how the Navy personnel was affected by it, we can help you with that information.
+If you would like to gain a better understanding of the way in which asbestos exposure usually happened on board and how the Navy personnel was affected by it, we can help you with that information.
 We offer support for Navy veterans suffering from cancer due to their service by connecting them with legal experts.